How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 In practice, however, many commands either do not use any flag, or share whichever flags they use ; and repeating identical code for each of these types is not entirely satisfying.
 But there is no actual need to use different types for different commands, especially if they share the same structure.

-The main reason for different types is the Command.Execute
+The main reason for different types is the Command.Execute method, which has

 to differ for each command since commands implement different features.